We are not responsible for benefit payments. Visit Gov.uk for information on Personal Independence Payment (PIP).

-- have been in Great Britain for at least 2 of the last 3 years
+- Have been in Great Britain for at least two of the last three years

-It is made up of two parts, you might qualify for one or both components.
+PIP is made up of two parts.
+You might qualify for one or both components.

 Daily living component